th2-net/th2-cradle-cache/README.md

 - `page-size` - number, size of the page.
 - `page-number` - number, count of pages.
 - `search-direction` - `next`/`previous` - Sets the lookup direction.
 Can be used for pagination.
 Defaults to `next`.
-Filters:
+- filters:
   - `start-timestamp` - number, unix timestamp in milliseconds - Sets the search starting point.
   - `stream` - text, accepts multiple values - Sets the stream ids to search in.
 Case-sensitive. **Required**.
   - `end-timestamp` - number, unix timestamp in milliseconds - Sets the timestamp to which the search will be performed, starting with `start-timestamp`.
-When `search-direction` is `previous`, `end-timestamp` must be less then `start-timestamp`.
+When `search-     direction` is `previous`, `end-timestamp` must be less then `start-timestamp`.
 Defaults to `null` (the search is carried out endlessly into the past or the future).